Frequently Asked Questions

 Q: Do I have to have a mathematics background to be admitted?

-A: The Graduate Certificate in Data Science or Quantum Computing may be a good fit.
+A: If you are not sure if you want to complete a full master's degree, the Graduate Certificate programs in Data Science or Quantum Computing may be a good fit.
 The four required courses for the Graduate Certificates are part of the master's programs.
 If you complete the certificate and apply to and are admitted into the master’s, those courses will transfer into the MS program.

-Q: I have less than a 3.0 Grade Point Average (GPA) for my prior college-level studies.
+Q: I have less than a 3.0 Grade Point Average (GPA).
 Can I still apply?

 A: Yes, you can still apply.
 In your application, include more information including: